mcauser/micropython-mcp23017/README.md

 ## Interrupts

-Two independent interrupts, one for each 8-bit port, which can be linked/mirrored in software so that any pin change triggers both.
+Two independent interrupts, one for each 8-bit port, which can be linked/mirrored using `interrupt_mirror` config, so that any pin change triggers both.

 Interrupt can be configured to watch any specific pins and fire on pin change or when the pin differs from the defaults you set.